OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 - Disconnect the USB cable from the target device and run `adb connect <device_ip_address>`.
 Check that the device is now available by running `adb devices`.
 - Open the shell with `adb shell`.

+However, notice that by doing this you leave your device open to anyone being in the same network and knowing the IP address of your device.
+You may rather prefer using the USB connection.

 > For example, on a Nexus device, you can find the IP address at Settings -> System -> About phone -> Status -> IP address or by going to the Wi-Fi menu and tapping once on the network you're connected to.

 See the full instructions and considerations in the [Android Developers Documentation](https://developer.android.com/studio/command-line/adb#wireless "Connect to a device over Wi-Fi").